macder/medusa-fulfillment-shippo/README.md

 [See here for common issue](#help-adding-a-shipping-method-to-cart-throws-an-error)

+### Setup parcel templates

+Create package templates in the [Shippo app settings](https://apps.goshippo.com/settings/packages)

+To get most optimal results, it is recommended to create package templates for all your shipping boxes.

+### Verify product dimensions and weight

+In your medusa store, make sure products have correct values for length, width, height, weight

 ### During Checkout

 [Retrieve shipping options for cart](https://docs.medusajs.com/api/store/shipping-option/retrieve-shipping-options-for-cart) as usual and any `price_type: calculated` options belonging to `provider: shippo` will have `amount: Number`.